swank-rats/docs/in/game-server/game-server.md

 }
 ```

+When a game is gets started all robots will receive a start message which tells the robot that it should execute all moving commands from now on.
+When a game is ended all robots will receive a end message which indicates that it should not do anything unless he receives a start message again.

 ### Imageserver
 When the image server established the connection it gets also stored in a variable along with some event listerns.
 The first listener gets called when the socket closes.
 The second listener gets called when a socket specific error occures.